Geriatric and Palliative Medicine

 Back to Top

-Drexel Sports Medicine delivers comprehensive, high-quality care while specializing in the diagnosis and management of all sports- and exercise-related injuries.
+Sports medicine physicians deliver comprehensive, high-quality care while specializing in the diagnosis and management of all sports- and exercise-related injuries.
 We provide patients with access to the most up-to-date medical breakthroughs, including non-operative care of injuries with expertise in interventional musculoskeletal ultrasound treatments.

-It is easy to see that our sports medicine physicians are at the forefront of their field of expertise.
-As faculty members of the College of Medicine, in the Department of Family, Community & Preventive Medicine, our sports medicine physicians conduct cutting-edge medical research and provide training to the next generation of physicians.
+As faculty members of the College of Medicine, in the Department of Family, Community & Preventive Medicine, sports medicine physicians conduct cutting-edge medical research and provide training to the next generation of physicians.
 In all aspects of our practices, Drexel Sports Medicine physicians incorporate the latest guidelines of nationally recognized health authorities including the American Medical Society for Sports Medicine, the American College of Sports Medicine and the National Institute of Health.

 Back to Top